gperdomor/macOS-ansible/README.md

 1. Install Ansible (`pip3 install ansible`)
 1. Copy `default.config.yml` to `config.yml` and edit the configuration to your likings.
    - **Don't skip this, otherwise your computer will be provisioned like mine :)**
-1. Run `ansible-playbook main.yml`.
+1. Run `ansible-playbook main.yml -i inventory.yml`.
 Enter your account password when prompted.
    - If you have a configuration stored elsewhere (e.g. in a dotfiles folders), run `ansible-playbook main.yml --extra-vars=@/path/to/my/config.yml`

 ## Updating a fork with the latest changes from this repository